-For AI/ML model training, a large amount of data instances does not necessarily add value, e.g., if only a portion contribute to actual model training, the other portion will be discarded by some well-designed algorithms.
+For ML model training, a large amount of data instances does not necessarily add value, e.g., if only a portion contribute to actual model training, the other portion will be discarded by some well-designed algorithms.
 During ML model training the information can be provided on whether a specific sample is useful for the training or not and on how much such a sample is useful for the training.